 Hospital Health Cover and Plastic Surgery – Policy Discussion and Terminology

-Health Insurance Terminology including Hospital Coverage, Fully Covered and Exemptions for Plastic Surgery are confusing concepts for most patients.
-This blog relates to Health Insurance Policy Terminology about the misunderstood term “fully covered”.
+Health Insurance Terminology including Hospital Coverage, Fully Coverage and Exemptions for Plastic Surgery are confusing concepts for most patients.
+This blog relates to Health Insurance Policy Terminology and the common misunderstanding of the term “fully covered”.
 It is published as part of a series of blogs about Medicare and Plastic Surgery vs Cosmetic operations.
-First published in Feb 2018, last updated 20 November 2018.
+First published in Feb 2018.

-Tiered Health Insurance Policies are coming into effect in 2019; hospital health cover and Plastic Surgery policy exclusions from Private Health Funds
+Tiered Health Insurance Policies came into effect in 2019; Hospital health cover and Plastic Surgery policy exclusions from Private Health Funds

 - Health Fund coverage has a tendency to change rapidly and without notification to its members.

-- Coverage changes or sudden exclusions can also result from Medicare Rebate criteria updates, which can occur up to twice a year (or more).
+- Coverage changes or sudden exclusions can also result from Medicare Rebate criteria updates.
+Which can occur once or twice a year (or more).

 - When extensive changes to Medicare, health fund policy coverage and exclusion criteria occur:

-- may impact your ability to APPLY for early release of Super for surgery procedures, based on compassionate grounds.
+- it can not only affect your overall out of pocket surgery costs for plastic surgery, but it can also impact your ability to APPLY for early release of Super for surgery procedures, based on compassionate grounds.

 About to have Plastic Surgery?
 Soon to phone your Private Health Fund?
 What to expect.